 The international environment in the first half of the twentieth century presented a deadly trial for Churchill and Britain.
 In Nazi Germany and the Russia of Lenin and Stalin, the liberal world order was menaced by well-armed extremist regimes bent on spreading their tyrannical creeds.
 These dangerous ideological foes threatened nothing less than the destruction of the democratic experiment in the West.
 Arnn writes: “Nazism is understood to be a movement of the Right.
 There was also a growing tyranny in Europe, and eventually on other continents, of the Left.
 Churchill did not think this distinction between Left and Right so important: he said that the two tyrannies differ as the North Pole differs from the South” (xxvi).
 Churchill did not shirk from standing in the lists as a champion against these twin terrors, as well as inspire others to fight with him.

 In these struggles against the Nazi and Soviet tyrannies, Churchill would have preferred to avoid war.
 Arnn writes: “Churchill believed it tragic when the purposes of politics must give way to the urgencies of war” (53).
 Churchill understood the enormous cost of wars involving the great powers, armed with the full panoply of the weaponry conjured up by modern science, and committed to fighting for the highest stakes.
 Churchill, as a young man, had experienced first-hand the lethality of the modern battlefield.
 Early in Churchill’s political life, speaking before the House of Commons about army reforms in the aftermath of the Boer War, he predicted with uncanny accuracy the high cost of warfare in a scientific age, in which the victors would not emerge unscathed from war’s violence and horrors.
 Churchill was always the realist, even as he fought for the high ideals of Western Civilization.

 Of course, wanting to avoid war did not mean that Churchill was willing to pay any price for the preservation of the peace.
 He understood that a secure peace required strength on the part of those countries intent on preventing aggression.
-Arnn writes: “Churchill taught that when… free peoples are threatened by armed despotism, they should seek unity and also overwhelming force, including especially military force” (247).
+Meanwhile, weakness encouraged aggression.
+Arnn writes: “Churchill taught that when…free peoples are threatened by armed despotism, they should seek unity and also overwhelming force, including especially military force” (247).
 Churchill’s call to arm and form alliances was the foundation for averting unnecessary wars.
 Britain’s inability to deter Germany from unleashing war in 1914 and 1939 was at the center of Europe’s tragedy and the decline of British power.
 Arnn writes: “The wars of modern Germany were his wars, and the growth and influence of modern Germany a defining phenomenon of his time.
 Churchill’s trial always involved Germany” (xxi).